-Bowel incontinence describes a loss of control over bowel movements, leading to the patient unintentionally soiling themself.
+Bowel incontinence, also referred to as fecal incontinence, describes an inability to control bowel movements, leading to an involuntary leakage of stool from the rectum.
+It can range from occasional leakage of small amounts of stool to a complete loss of bowel control.
 It is thought that as many as one in ten people will experience some degree of bowel incontinence in their lifetime, and is nothing to be ashamed of.
 It is usually symptomatic of another problem or underlying condition, and is not a normal part of ageing.
-It usually won’t just go away on its own, but it can be treated effectively, and often cured, so it is always best to consult your GP or a specialist.
+It usually won’t just go away on its own, but it can be treated effectively, and often cured, so it is always best to consult a GP or a specialist.

 What are the symptoms of bowel incontinence?

-Bowel incontinence itself is usually a symptom, not a diagnosis.
+Bowel incontinence itself is usually a symptom, not a condition on its own.
 It may occur as a sudden need to go to the toilet, but the patient may not make it in time (urge bowel incontinence).
 However, other patients have no warning before they soil themselves, feeling no sensation as the stool passes (passive incontinence/passive soiling).
 Passing wind may also cause slight soiling.